SS Laurentic (1908): Combining reciprocating and turbine engines

-Megantic was built with twin propellers driven by conventional quadruple-expansion engines, but Laurentic was built with three screws and a turbine drove her middle screw.
-Four-cylinder triple-expansion engines drove her port and starboard propellers, and exhaust steam from their low-pressure cylinders drove the turbine.
+Megantic and Laurentic were used as a kind of full-scale experiment to test out a new form of engine arrangement: Megantic was built with a conventional arrangement of twin propellers driven by quadruple-expansion engines.
+Laurentic on the other hand was built with three screws, with a steam turbine driving her middle screw, and four-cylinder triple-expansion engines driving her port and starboard screws, the exhaust steam from their low-pressure cylinders drove the turbine.

 Laurentic was not quite the first ship to have what came to be called "combination machinery".
 William Denny and Brothers launched the refrigerated cargo liner Otaki on 15 August 1908, less than a month before Laurentic, and completed her on 22 October, six months before Laurentic.
 However, Otaki lacked a sister ship for direct comparison.
-Laurentic and Megantic were sisters whose only significant difference was their engines.
-This would allow IMM and Harland and Wolff to compare the two systems directly.
+Laurentic and Megantic were identical sisters whose only significant difference was their engines.
+This enabled IMM and Harland & Wolff to compare the two systems directly.

-Harland and Wolff built Laurentic on slipway number six of its South Yard in Belfast.
+Harland & Wolff built Laurentic on slipway number six of its South Yard in Belfast.
 She was completed on 15 April 1909 and Megantic followed on 3 June.
-Laurentic produced 20 percent more power than her sister for the same coal consumption.
+When the performance of the two ships was evaluated, Laurentic was found to produce 20 percent more power than her sister for the same coal consumption.
 For the same power output, Laurentic's coal consumption was 12 to 15 percent less than Megantic's.
-This led IMM to specify a similar three-screw combination of two triple-expansion engines and one low-pressure turbine for the Olympic-class ocean liners that Harland and Wolff launched in 1910 and 1911.
+This led IMM to specify a similar three-screw combination of two triple-expansion engines and one low-pressure turbine for the Olympic-class ocean liners that Harland & Wolff launched in 1910 and 1911.